Supporting documentation

 Supporting documentation helps potential users fully understand a dataset.
 It is essential that data is accompanied by sufficient supporting information to help those researchers to comprehend & re-use the data appropriately.
 Perhaps even more importantly, it helps to avoid misuse and misunderstanding of the data.

-This guidance document outlines what supporting information is required when submitting a dataset for deposit with the EIDC.
+This guidance outlines what supporting information is required when submitting a dataset for deposit with the EIDC.

 What information is required?